 Validating programs with NV104 in glioblastoma (GBM) and other B7H3 (CD276) expressing tumors are planned.

-Validating programs with NV105 in glioblastoma (GBM) and and other B7H3 (CD276) expressing tumors are planned.
+Validating programs with NV106 in glioblastoma (GBM) and and other B7H3 (CD276) expressing tumors are planned.

-NV103, our investigational lead drug candidate, is now approaching U.S. Food and Drug Administration (FDA) Investigational New Drug (IND) status and is being validated in CD99-expressing tumors such as glioblastoma, pancreatic cancer, ovarian cancer, and Ewing sarcoma.
+NV103/NV105, our investigational lead drug candidate, is now approaching U.S. Food and Drug Administration (FDA) Investigational New Drug (IND) status and is being validated in CD99-expressing tumors, including glioblastoma, pancreatic cancer, ovarian cancer, and Ewing sarcoma.

 - Multiple targeting antibodies: CD19, CD99 and CD276 (B7H3) antigens are preferentially express in a wide variety of tumors compared to normal, healthy, tissues